-Dried blood stain removal can be challenging, but many easy treatments and techniques can help you eliminate these rusty colored stains from clothing, bedding, upholstery, carpet, and other fabrics.
-While a very old, set stain may be impossible to remove, even dried blood stains can be effectively lightened with patience and the proper treatment.
+Dried blood stain removal can be challenging, but many easy treatments and techniques can help you eliminate these rusty-colored stains from clothing, bedding, upholstery, carpet, and other fabrics.
+While a very old set stain may be impossible to remove, even dried blood stains can be effectively lightened with patience and the proper treatment.

 Easy Dried Blood Stain Removal

 - Gently brush or scrape off any clotted blood that is not firmly attached to the fabric.
-On carpeting or upholstery, vacuuming the area repeatedly will help remove loose dried blood.

 - Rinse the area with running cold water through the back of the stain to loosen and dissolve the blood.
 Avoid rinsing through the top of the stain, which can force blood particles deeper into the fabric's fibers.
 On fabric surfaces that cannot be rinsed, blot the area with cold water.